Emergencies and Survival

 - Communications - Find out more

-- Emergency shelter - Take a 'pack-liner' that doubles as an emergency shelter
+- Emergency shelter - Take a 'pack-liner' that doubles as an emergency shelter, or a tent, fly or bivy-bag

 - Fire-lighting equipment (matches/ lighter and a fire-lighting aid, rubber and a candle.
 Put these in a waterproof bag